HyperClient/Release/README.md

-# Release
+# HyperClient

-HyperClient Release Repository
+HyperClient : A lightweight client For Minecraft Bedrock Edition